Esri/arcgis-pro-sdk/README.md

 *  With the release of ArcGIS Pro 2.5, the minimum .NET target has been changed from 4.6.1 to 4.8.
 What does this mean for you and your add-ins?
       * Existing add-ins, already deployed, will work at 2.5 with no change to their forward compatibility.
       * New add-ins created at 2.5 will require the minimum target framework set to 4.8 or they will not compile (this is the default setting in the Pro SDK).
       * Existing add-ins which are recompiled at 2.5 (e.g. because a code change was made) will also require the minimum target framework set to 4.8 or they will not compile.
-Note: As always, if an existing add-in is changed for any reason, the desktopVersion attribute in its Config.daml file should be changed to reflect the version of Pro it was last compiled against, in this case, now 2.5..
+Note: As always, if an existing add-in is changed for any reason, the desktopVersion attribute in its Config.daml file should be changed to reflect the version of Pro it was last compiled against, in this case, now 2.5.

+Please consult technical support article [How To: Convert a version 2.0 to 2.4 ArcGIS Pro SDK add-in solution to Pro 2.5 and later versions](https://support.esri.com/en/Technical-Article/000022645) for more information

 #### ArcGIS Pro